pashacraydon/pashacraydon.github.io/_posts/2016-08-17-build-a-simple-app-with-react-and-redux.markdown

 A good pattern to create very reusable components is to have several ```stateless``` child components that are handled by very ```stateful``` parent components.
 The stateless components simply handle rendering while the stateful components take care of interaction logic.

-State that is not ```props``` is handled in the top level component and is not passed down anywhere.
-This kind of state is mutable and is useful for such things as re-rendering your component to show or hide things, respond to ```onClick``` events etc.

 # Routing

 Routes handle url changes in a react app.
 It is best to always handle change to pages of content through the router.
 It will reduce logic in your app because you can grab parameters in the url from the router to reason about what content to display.
 It is also best practice to maintain a browser history and not break the browsers back button (which is a bad thing to do).

-This app uses 'react-router' available through npm.
-There is only two routes to keep things very simple.
+This app uses `react-router` available through npm.
+There are only two routes to keep things very simple.

 {% highlight javascript %}
   <Router history={browserHistory}>